Salt-fingering in seasonally ice-covered lakes: Implications for Lakes

 \section{Implications for Lakes}

+We have shown that salt fingers can form in water with very low salinity.
+Although others have shown that cryoconcentration (salt-exclusion) can lead to an increase in salinity under ice \citep{pieters_effect_2009}, we are the first to visualize the mechanism for this salt transport.
+We are also the first to show that salt-exclusion leads to salt finger formation in water with a salinity as low as 0.02 g kg$^{-1}$.
+We will argue that salt-exclusion-induced salt fingers are common in natural lake settings.

+As discussed in \S\ref{sec:parameter}, the relevant parameter for salt-finger formation is $\RG$.
+The thermal stratification in the laboratory experiments is stronger than typically found in lakes under ice.
+Survey data from \citet{malm_temperature_1997} measured under-ice temperature gradients of $\partial T/\partial z \approx 1-5\ ^\circ $C~m$^{-1}$, and \citet{cortes_mixing_2020} report a values as high as $2\ ^\circ $C~m$^{-1}$.
+The present experiments typically have $\partial T/\partial z \approx 9-60\ ^\circ $C~m$^{-1}$, suggesting that lake values of $\RG$ would be even larger than these experiments with similar salt flux $\FS$.
+That is, we would expect to find salt-fingers in lakes with lower values of $\FS$ than in the laboratory experiments.
+We will first discuss estimates of the salt-exclusion rates found in lakes, before returning to discuss estimates of $\RG$.

-\citet{lerman_physics_1995} estimated the global salt concentration for lakes (excluding saline lakes with salinity $>3$ g/kg) to be 0.2 g/kg.
-It is not clear how one would define a global estimate for a lake freezing rate required to compute an average brine-rejection rate.
-In lieu of this, we estimated the freezing rate from the St. Lawrence field data of \citet{ashton_thin_1989} to be $\approx 0.2$ mm/hr over 10 days.
-Further, we estimated a freezing rate of $\approx 0.3-0.4$ mm/hr over two months from the data of \citet{yang_modelling_2013}.
-Taking $0.2$ mm/hr as a global estimate for thin ice growth over a day, we predict a salt flux of $ 2 \times 10^{-8} $ g/kg m/s.
-Clearly, a global estimate for a brine rejection rate is highly variable but this daily estimate gives us a starting point.\footnote{ Boreal lakes have a mean ice cover of 0.5m over the winter \citep{kirillin_physics_2012}, which would predict $F_s = 6\times 10^{-9}$ g/kg m/s, assuming a linear ice growth over 6 months.} Nonetheless, we have observed brine-rejection-induced salt fingers for salt fluxes at a third this value within several hours.
-It is further challenging to compare values of $\RG$.
-However, our thermal stratification is stronger than typically found in lakes under ice \citep{yang_new_2021}, suggesting that lake values of $\RG$ would be even larger than the experiments with similar salt flux rates $\FS$.
-In summary, we argue that brine-rejection-induced salt fingers are present in most seasonally ice-covered lakes.
+\citet{lerman_physics_1995} estimated the global salt concentration for lakes (excluding saline lakes with salinity $>3$ g~kg$^{-1}$) to be 0.2 g~kg$^{-1}$.
+As an example of a natural ice growth rate, the freezing rate from the St. Lawrence field data of \citet{ashton_thin_1989} is $\approx 0.2$ mm hr$^{-1}$ over 10 days.
+Similarly, we estimate a freezing rate of $\approx 0.3-0.4$ mm hr$^{-1}$ over the first two months of ice growth from the data of \citet{yang_modelling_2013}.
+Taking $0.2$ mm hr$^{-1}$ for thin ice growth over a day, we predict a salt flux of $ 1 \times 10^{-8} $ g kg$^{-1}$ m s$^{-1}$.
+We have observed salt-exclusion-induced salt-fingers for salt fluxes at a third this value within several hours. \citet{malm_temperature_1997} suggested that essentially no black-ice formed in Lake Vendyurskoe between December through April, estimating $\RG\approx 0$ and no salt finger generation.
+However, this would imply that all of the 0.5m of ice formed between November and December, giving an estimated $F_S \approx 5\times 10^{-9}$ g kg$^{-1}$ m s$^{-1}$ for this extremely fresh lake ($S_0 \approx 0.02$ g kg$^{-1}$, assuming two months of ice growth).